Skip to main content

 Mobile Usability

-1. Click Mobile Usability (under Experience in the left menu).
+1. Click Mobile Usability (under Experience).

 Core Web Vitals